etherisc/gif-sandbox/README.md

 ## Clone the Repositories

-For the sandbox setup you first need to clone the following repositories
+For the sandbox setup you first need to clone the following repositories:

 * GIF
 * GIF Sandbox